Tyrn/wei/the-insider-en.typ

      "Ashidan has  nasty companions, " Shavash  said.
 "Though this  guy is a friend of Kissur's."

-     "Pardon  my  curiosity,  Mr. Shavash -  it's  surprising how  you  know everything.
+     "Pardon  my  curiosity,  Mr. Shavash---it's  surprising how  you  know everything.
 You  know even what  happens at a  villa two hundred  kilometers away from the capital.
 Are you a vice-minister of finance or of police?"